MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <pre>    % error = (( computed – expected ) / expected) * 100</pre>

-There is much debate about error analysis equations, and it has been the subject of many papers and books.
+Error analysis equations have been the subject of many papers and books.
-The standard formula is less accurate and relevant when the numbers are smaller, since the results errors become grossly large despite the fact that they are not.
-And then there is the question of what to do when the expected value is 0?
-We cannot divide by zero.
-But that does make very clear that the formula is less applicable and that the error goes to infinity as the expected value approaches zero.
+The standard formula is less accurate and relevant when the numbers are smaller, since the % errors grow misleadingly larger as the denominator approaches 0.
+And then there is the question of what to do when the expected value is exactly 0, since we cannot divide by zero.

-So instead, I prefer the absolute Relative Percent Difference (aRPD), where
+So instead, I now prefer the absolute Relative Percent Difference (aRPD), where
 <pre>    % error = 2 *  (| computed – expected | / ( |computed| + |expected| )) * 100</pre>

-This tends to normalize things a bit better and has a much less change of the demoninator being zero.
-However, I am using a modification of the equation that is used for QA sometimes ... to add 1 to the denominator if it is less than 1.
-That returns more weighting to the numerator for those cases.
+This tends to normalize things a bit better and has a much less chance of the demoninator being zero.
+However, I am using a modification of the equation that is used by others sometimes in the QA world ... to add 1 to the denominator.
+But I am only doing so if it is less than 1.
+That moves more "weight" to the numerator for such cases.
+There may be better ways to represent errors that handle both large and small numbers, but this posting and software is not intended to solve that problem necessarily.
+You can inject your own error methods if you wish.
-So the errors presented herein will use the modified aRPD method for the x and the y dimensions separately.
+So the errors presented herein will use my modified aRPD (maRPD) method for the x and the y dimensions separately.
+But also I will compute and provide a calculation of the composite error (i.e. the hypotenuse of the x and y vectors) and the overage average composite error.
+The latter provides a single representation of how well the algorithm and implementation performed.

 ---